jwilsson/AnySlider/README.md

 * Touch support.

 ## Options
+* afterChange (Default function ()) function A function to call after each slide change.
+* afterSetup (Default function ()) function A function to call after the slider has been setup.
 * animation (Default slide") string Transition, "fade" or "slide".
+* beforeChange (Default function ()) function A function to call before each slide change.
 * bullets (Default true) boolean Whether or not to display navigation bullets.
 * easing (Default "swing") string Name of a custom easing.
 For example via the jQuery Easing plugin.
 * interval (Default 5000) integer Number of milliseconds to pause on each slide.
 Setting this option to 0 will disable autoplay.